 Wonderful question.
 Here are a few things to keep in mind as you dive in.

-This recipe is easy to make.
+- This roasted fig salad recipe is easy to make.
 I’ve included thorough notes in this post to ensure you have the information you need to create an amazing fig salad, but this is not complex.

 That’s it!
 I hope this post has provided you with far more than you’ll need to roast the perfect batch of figs and create an unforgettable fig salad that’s sure to be a crowd pleaser.